-Navratri is a Hindu holiday celebrated annually according to the lunar calendar, in 2022 the date falls on September 26th.
+Navratri is a Hindu holiday celebrated annually, according to the lunar calendar.
+In 2022, it falls on September 26th.
 There are no uniform customs and traditions in India regarding the celebration; each region has its own rules.
 In some regions, the holiday is dedicated to the victory of Durga Puja over the demon, in others – the victory of Rama over the leader of the demons.

 - Navratri celebrates the goddess Durga and symbolizes the victory of good over evil.

-- The battle between the goddess and the demon lasted 10 days, so Navratri celebrate 10 days – the celebration begins on September 26th and ends on October 5th.
+- The battle between the goddess and the demon lasted 10 days, so Navratri lasts 10 days – the celebration begins on September 26th and ends on October 5th.

-- On each day of the holiday, a festival is held, which corresponds to a certain color, which symbolizes the character trait of the goddess.
+- On each day of the holiday, a festival is held, which corresponds to a certain color, symbolizing a character trait of the goddess.

-- The main dances of Navratri are Garba and also Raas.
+- The main dances of Navratri are Garba and Raas.

-Try to perform traditional dances for the holiday or attend a performance dedicated to this event.
+Try to perform traditional dances for the holiday or attend a relevant performance.
 Keep a fast or a light diet until sunset, and at sunset you can eat a full meal.
-Pray to the deities who bring abundance, joy and happiness.
+Pray to the deities who bring abundance, joy, and happiness.

 Navratri is observed every year according to the lunar calendar.